conectado/Blog/content/concurrency-patterns.md

 Still, this approach is not without its limitations.

-First, the IO itself can't share mutable state.
+Firstly, the IO itself can't share mutable state.
 Most of the cases where you want to share mutable state between IO can be worked around using the `bytes` crate.
 But sharing mutable state among IO can make it easier to reduce the number of mallocs, or copying, or when you're in constrained environments such as no-std or no alloc.
 But I won't focus on this since they are very specific optimizations that don't apply in most cases.

-Second, you need to keep context within errors; look at those awkward `.map_err(|e| (e, self.id))?;`.
+Secondly, you need to keep context within errors; look at those awkward `.map_err(|e| (e, self.id))?;`.
 This is because we're scheduling multiple functions to be polled by the executor; when we do this, we need some way to keep track of which future was the one that produced the result.

 {{ note(body="`select_all` does return the index of the future that returned the result.
-But mapping that to the socket requires additional upkeep, as you need to know exactly what were the futures scheduled and do some *math* to track that back to an specific map.
+But mapping that to the socket requires additional upkeep, as you need to know exactly what were the futures scheduled and do some *math* to track that back to a specific map.
 Also, if you go down that route make sure to use all collections that preserve order when iterated, i.e., `BTreeMap`", header="Using `select_all` index to track the errored socket", hidden = true) }}

-Third, as you add more futures and events to your application, `next_event` can become quite complicated.
+Thirdly, as you add more futures and events to your application, `next_event` can become quite complicated.
 This can potentially have a performance impact, since there are a few allocations associated with this function, although this can be avoided with `select_all`, which can work directly over iterators.
 Still, this can be very unergonomic.
 Furthermore, you need to homogenize all return values from IO into a single `Event` enum.
 In this case it was easy since we're making our own wrappers around sockets, but when using futures provided by other libraries, you will need to create some adaptor to wrap the return type into `Event`.

-But there's an approach that can lift these limitations.
+There's an approach that can lift these limitations, but not without its own set of trade-offs, let's explore that.

 #### Hand-rolled future